akkiyolo/Fossee-IITB/README.md

 * Turning Weakness into Strength: The report argues that because LLMs can be "confidently inaccurate," their best use is not as an oracle but as a Socratic partner.
 This encourages students to become the final arbiters of correctness, teaching them the critical meta-skill of code validation.

+## 🗺️ Future Directions
+The framework proposed in the report serves as a robust foundation.
+Future work could include:

+* Empirical Studies: Conducting controlled experiments in classrooms to quantitatively measure learning outcomes against other AI tools or traditional methods.

+* IDE Integration: Building a plugin for IDEs like VS Code to provide real-time, context-aware Socratic guidance directly in the student's workflow.

+* Multi-modal Inputs: Expanding the assistant to accept screenshots of errors or spoken-word problem descriptions to make the tool more accessible.